net-zero-dri/net-zero-dri.github.io/get-involved.md

 At present, you can contribute to the project by:

+**Apply for funding - proof-of-concept studies and workshops**

+There is funding available in the project for the research community to undertake [proof-of-concept studies](/proof-of-concept/) or host [workshops](/workshops/).
+A sandpit event will be run in early 2022 to allocate funds.

+[Further details about the sandpit announcement of opportunity here](/sandpit/).
+Deadline to register your interest is 4pm on 25th April 2022.

 **Tell us about relevant literature**

 If you know of any literature (papers, websites, blogs, presentations, etc), that could be used as evidence in the project, please fill in [this form.](https://forms.gle/r9KsFEBM2jvRG8HSA)